reduxjs/redux/docs/advanced/UsageWithTypescript.md

 ## Type Checking Reducers

 Reducers are just pure functions that take the previous state, an action and then return the next state.
+In this example, we explicitly declare the type of actions this reducer will receive along with what it should return (the appropriate slice of state).
+With these additions TypeScript will give rich intellisense on the properties of our actions and state.
+In addition, we will also get errors when a certain case does not return the `ChatState`.

 Type checked chat reducer: